Cypher - HTB Machine

 Summary (How?)

-Artificial is a machine with a web interface with that allow to upload and execute TensorFlow .h5 model files.
-The initial foothold on Artificial was obtained by embedding a reverse shell inside a Lambda layer — a feature known to allow arbitrary code execution during model deserialization — we exploited the backend’s behavior of loading these models without sandboxing.
+Artificial is a machine with a web interface that allows to upload and execute TensorFlow .h5 model files.
+The initial foothold was obtained by embedding a reverse shell code inside a Lambda layer and exploiting the backend’s behavior which loads these models without sandboxing.
 From there, we accessed the Flask app’s source code, extracted database credentials, dumped the user table, cracked hashes using rockyou.txt, and obtained valid SSH credentials for user gael, leading to the user flag.

 Code is a Hack The Box machine released on 22 Mar 2025